-Professionalising roles through training, mentoring, and recognition - ACME Rubric
+ACME rubric: Professionalising roles through training, mentoring, and recognition

-Professionalising roles through training, mentoring, and recognition Maturity 1) Initial May be incomplete and falling short of the intent of the area of focus.
+Maturity Professionalising roles through training, mentoring, and recognition 1) Initial May be incomplete and falling short of the intent of the area of focus.
 Aware of and addressing performance issues 2) Managed Delivering the full intent of the area of focus, though minimally in some aspects.
 Lacking full alignment with overall organisational standards and practice, but identifies and monitors performance objectives.
 Includes and builds on level 1.
 3) Defined Complete coverage that delivers the full intent of the area of focus and aligns with overall organisational standards and practice.
 Identifies and monitors performance objectives that expand alignment to the whole organisation.
 Includes and builds on level 2.
-Maturity level (1-3) Defining professional roles and profiles for enabling FAIR We are identifying the different roles in the organisation involved in enabling FAIR; and the required competences, through liaison with departments and services.
+Maturity level (0-3) Defining professional roles and profiles for enabling FAIR We are in the process of recognizing the different roles in the organisation involved in enabling FAIR; We are investigating the scale of requirements across the organisation for data stewardship expertise, liaising with departments and services.
 We have a solid understanding of our requirements for enabling FAIR across the organisation and agreed role descriptions.
-We have an agreed framework defining career pathways for roles that enable FAIR, using appropriate terminologies to describe the competences.
-We monitor recruitment and progression in these roles across the organisation.
-Training professional services staff and researchers We provide up-to-date guidance on training opportunities and resources for enabling FAIR that are available from external sources.
-Appropriate links are made between FAIR principles, open science, reproducibility and research integrity.
-Online courses or materials are available to all professional staff and researchers.
-We provide an ongoing, regularly updated programme of data stewardship training for staff at all levels.
-These are offered on an ad hoc basis and we have started to monitor uptake.
-Some resources are locally developed, to align with organisational needs and services.
-These target researchers and professional staff at different stages of their careers, also taking disciplinary differences into consideration.
-Training objectives are aligned with strategy towards FAIR data.
-We monitor how well training materials and events deliver learning outcomes that meet individual professional development aims, and meet changing requirements for the competences expected of their roles, in line with sector expectations.
-Materials are described using an appropriate skills terminology, and are made reusable by others.
-Training is provided that facilitates successful skills acquisition towards agreed professional development aims.
+We know how many data stewards are needed.
+We provide an ongoing, regularly updated programme of training for data stewardship staff at all levels of the organisation.
+Our organisation has a framework specifying career pathways for roles enabling FAIR, and is monitoring recruitment and progression in these roles.
+These roles are consistently described using appropriate skills terminologies.
+Training professional services staff and researchers We provide guidance on the training resources relevant to enabling FAIR that are available from external sources, and regularly refresh this guidance in response to the availability of new training opportunities or resources.
+Online courses are linked from a webpage available to all professional staff and researchers.
+Appropriate links are made between FAIR principles and those for open science, reproducibility and research integrity.
+We provide relevant training courses on an ad hoc basis and monitor uptake and demand for training.
+Some resources are locally developed to supplement externally sourced ones, to align with the organisation's needs and connect with its services.
+These courses target researchers at different stages of their careers, library staff and other members of the organisation and take into consideration disciplinary differences.
+Training objectives are aligned with the organisation's strategy towards FAIR data.
+Our organisation has a regular programme of training, which has stable funding and is publicised across the organisation.
+A significant amount of online training material is provided to meet the needs of its researchers and staff.
+Materials are described using an appropriate skills terminology, and reused by others in the sector.
+Competencies for relevant researchers and professional support staff are defined in standard role descriptions and applied to job adverts, and professional development frameworks.
+Training is provided, which facilitates successful skills acquisition towards agreed professional development aims.